Leodom01/XM_40020-WedDataProcessingSystems/README.md

 "A" has the extracted answer distilled from the LLM answer.

-"C" is the tag correct/incorrect, the outcome of the answer fact checking.
+"C" is the tag correct/incorrect, the outcome of the fact checking.

-"E" are the entities extracted, both from question and answer.
+"E" are the entities extracted and linked to Wikipedia, both from question and answer.

 Further technical details can be found in report.pdf Be aware: all the project data and files can be found in the /sharedFolder of the docker container, we write nowhere else.